List of presidents of the Philippines

 Under the Constitution of the Philippines, the president of the Philippines (Pangulo ng Pilipinas) is both the head of state and government, and serves as the commander-in-chief of the country's armed forces.
 The president is directly elected by qualified voters to a six-year term and must be "a natural-born citizen of the Philippines, a registered voter, able to read and write, at least forty years of age on the day of the election, and a resident of the Philippines for at least ten years immediately preceding such election".
-Any person who has served as president for more than six years is barred from eligibility.
-Upon resignation, or removal from office, the vice president assumes the post.
+No elected president can seek re-election.
+Upon resignation, or removal from the office, the vice president assumes the post.
+A president's successor who hasn't served for more than four years can still seek a full term for the presidency.

+The incumbent president is Bongbong Marcos, who assumed office on June 30, 2022.